Layer-Dependent Quantum Anomalous Hall Effect in Rhombohedral Graphene

-{\emph{Discussion.}} Our study provides a starting point for further theoretical and experimental investigation of correlated insulating phases in RMG with SOC.
-It also shows that in presence of Ising SOC, the system exhibits in-plane LAF order, which breaks spin $U(1)_s$ symmetry.
-Therefore, the system should have gapless collective excitation, namely the magnon.
-At the finite temperature, we would expect the Berezinskii–Kosterlitz–Thouless phase transition.
-Without SOC, the LAF state breaks the $SU(2)_s$ symmetry instead.
-It would be interesting to find the signature of the gapless magnon in future experiments, for instance through the spin transport experiment.
-Understanding the fluctuation effect to the Hartree-Fock mean field phase diagram is left for future work.
+\emph{Discussion.} Our study provides a starting point for further theoretical and experimental investigation of correlated insulating phases in RMG with SOC.
+It also shows that in the presence of Ising SOC, the system exhibits an in-plane LAF order, which breaks the spin $U(1)_s$ symmetry.
+Therefore, the system should have gapless collective excitations, namely magnons.
+At finite temperature, the Berezinskii-Kosterlitz-Thouless phase transition is expected.
+Without SOC, the LAF state breaks the spin $SU(2)_s$ symmetry.
+It would be interesting to find the signature of the gapless magnon in future studies, for instance through spin transport.
+We notice, experimentally, that a $\mathcal{C}=3$ state was stabilized by a magnetic field near the metal-insulator transition in pentalayer graphene~\cite{han2024a}.
+Such a state cannot be simply obtained from current mean field theory.
+One possibility is the Hall crystal, which spontaneously breaks the translation symmetry~\cite{dong2023a,Tan2024,Dong2024a,Zeng2024,Sheng2024,Song2024,Soejima2024,Kwan2023,Guo2024}, another may be the Landau level.
+We leave these to future studies.

-We also notice, experimentally, a $\mathcal{C}=3$ were stabilized by magnetic filed near the metal-insulator transition in pentalayer graphene~\cite{han2023a}.
-Such a state can not be simply obtained from current mean field band theory.
-One possibility is the Hall crystal which spontaneously breaks the translation symmetry as studied in Ref.~\cite{dong2023a}, other may be from Landau level.
-We also leave all those to the future.
+The interplay between interaction and SOC in proximitized RMG provides a versatile production line for the QAH effect with tunable Chern number.
+Remarkably, the rich choice of QAH states with different layer numbers, when proximitized to superconductivity, is promising to realize the exotic physics of chiral Majorana edge fermions and chiral Andreev edge states~\cite{qi2010b,wang2015c,lian2018b,wang2018,lian2019,Zhao2020a,uday2024,wang2024}.